New CD Release

 “Hog?”
 I pondered stupidly.

-“My bike may be a Beast,” Phil chimed in.
-"But a Hog is outrageous!
+“Ultimate Hog,” Phil chimed in.
+“My bike may be a Beast, but a Hog is outrageous!
+Big.
+Bad.
+Beautiful.
 1,500 cc’s.
 More power than some cars.
 And it’s in mint condition, dude.
 This is one of those once-in-a-lifetime deals.”

 Shame on me, but Phil had my attention.